guymager homepage Get guymager at SourceForge.net. Fast, secure and Free Open Source software downloads

 3. Use the following commands for the installation:

 xxx stands for the version number.
-In case you have a 64 bit system, replace i386 by amd64.
+In case you have a 32 bit system, replace amd64 by i386.

 The 2nd command most probably returns some error messages about missing packages.
 They are installed by executing the 3rd command.